Professor Silvia Marino, MD, FRCPath

 In her clinical role as a consultant neurolopathologist, she specialises in the neuropathological assessment of neuro-oncological surgical specimen and muscle biopsies.

-Prof Marino is the Lead of the NIHR Integrated Academic Clinical Training Programme at QMUL/BH.
-She is the current President of the British Neuro-Oncology Society (BNOS).
+Prof Marino is the Academic Training Programme Director for Pathology at Health Education England and the immediate past President of the British Neuro-Oncology Society (BNOS).

 Silvia Marino is Professor of Neuropathology at Barts and The London School of Medicine and Dentistry, Queen Mary University of London and also Honorary Consultant Neuropathologist at Barts Health NHS Trust.
 After studying Medicine at the University of Turin in Italy, Professor Marino trained in Neuropathology and Histopathology at the University of Zurich in Switzerland.
 She trained in molecular genetics with Professor Anton Berns at The Netherlands Cancer Institute in Amsterdam as a Marie Curie Postdoctoral Fellow of the European Community studying the role of the tumour suppressor Rb and p53 in the pathogenesis of medulloblastoma in genetically engineered mouse models.
 She established her own laboratory research group in 2002 firstly at the Institute of Pathology, University of Zurich and then since 2006 at the Blizard Institute in London.

 - Dr. Xinyu Zhang (Senior Research Technician)

 - Dr. Nicola Pomella (Postdoctoral Researcher)